How to Help Your Molting Chickens

 Molting is hard on your chickens.
 During a molt, chickens need extra protein in their diet.
 Changing their feed to a higher protein feed can help.

-Many feed brands even offer specialized feed (like Nutrena Naturewise Feather Fixer) that can be purchased to help your birds through their molt.
+Many feed brands even offer specialized feed (like Nutrena Naturewise Feather Fixer) that can be purchased to increase their protein intake and help your birds through their molt.

 You can also supplement their current feed with high protein treats such as mealworms or black oil sunflower seeds.
 Don’t let treats exceed 10% of the hen’s diet and refrain from giving them many low protein treats during this time.